tytydraco/yessleep/out/Something_was_stolen_and_I_dont_know_what_it_was.md

 “It’s a little more than I want to spend today,” I said, trying to play coy.

-He laughed, and took my hand.
+He laughed and took my hand.

-“Come with me,” he said, walking to the salesclerk.
+“Come with me,” he said, walking to the sales clerk.
 Then he laid a heavy-looking credit card on the table.

 “I… can’t,” I said.